jhamPac/bacchus/README.md

-# bacchus
+# Bacchus 🍷

-The Go way to create React.js scripts
+The Go way to create React.js templated files.